yapalfredo/Calendly_web3/README.md

 # This project is about the web3 version of Calendly
-Credit goes to the dev YouTuber [(Part Time Larry)](https://www.youtube.com/channel/UCY2ifv8iH1Dsgjrz-h3lWLQ) for uploading a great tutorial.
+Credit goes to the dev YouTuber [(Part Time Larry)](https://www.youtube.com/channel/UCY2ifv8iH1Dsgjrz-h3lWLQ) for uploading a great tutorial.<br/>
-Calend3 Smart Contract was deployed in Goerli Testnet.
+Calend3 Smart Contract was deployed in Goerli Testnet.<br/>
-You can use this app if you want people to setup an appointment with you and get paid for your time via ETH.
+You can use this app if you want people to setup an appointment with you and get paid for your time via ETH.<br/>
-Once an appointment is confirmed, you will receive a text notification.
+Once an appointment is confirmed, you will receive a text notification.<br/>

+## Essentials
+React, Express, Solidity

 ## The Text notification was achieved by the following:
+Alchemy Notify listening to the testnet contract address<br/>
+NGROK exposing the express server webhook port publicly.<br/>
-Alchemy Notify, NGROK, Twilio API
+Twilio API

 # Stuff you should know if you plan to fork this: